NYPD Getting Help Fighting Rising Gun Violence From NY State Troopers, Governor Promises

 New York Gov. Kathy Hochul said she's sending state troopers into New York City to fight the spike in gun violence that city police say has been fueled by bail reform.

-Mayor Eric Adams begged the governor for help after surveillance video was shared of an 11-month-old shot in the face when a gun battle broke out in the Bronx.
+Mayor Eric Adams begged the governor for help after surveillance video was shared of an 11-month-old who was hospitalized after being shot in the face during a gun battle in the Bronx.

 CrimeStoppers offered a reward for information that could help find the shooter.